Let’s explore some of the best JS frameworks available in the markets for web application development.

 - Testing tools are built-in, and UIs are nested.

 - Client-side rendering and URL support are available

 A great thing that Ember users prefer over the other frameworks is its friendly API, which is easy to understand and work with.
 It allows harnessing complicated functionalities in an easy-to-understand way.
 With the convention over configuration, everything is ready and configured for a developer to start a project right away.

 Vue.js was released in 2014 and is the fastest-growing framework adopted by developers.
 It is a lightweight progressive JS framework that gets a lot of its concepts from ReactJS and AngularJS.

-It has a template style similar to Angular and has component based props just like ReactJS.
-Vue provides an easy and fast fix for applications, UI, and an interactive web interface development.
+It has a template style similar to Angular and has component-based props, just like ReactJS.
+Vue provides an easy and fast fix for applications, UI, and interactive web interface development.
 It can power advanced single-page web applications.

 The most significant advantage of choosing Vue over React is that in Vue, the component’s dependencies are tracked automatically during its rendering.
 Thus, the system knows which component needs to be re-rendered when a state changes.